 This course is designed to give students a comprehensive introduction to biological concepts in cytology, genetics, botany, zoology, and anatomy as well as an understanding of scientific reasoning, laboratory skills, and objective reporting.
-Students will learn the scientific method, conduct laboratory experiments, and develop the reasoning skills to analyze data and draw conclusions.
+Students will learn the scientific method, conduct laboratory experiments, develop the reasoning skills to analyze data and draw conclusions, and communicate their findings clearly and accurately.

-This biology course teaches and reinforces skills and dispositions aligned with the Portrait of the Crusader, including thinking critically about information presented, solving problems through innovation, and communicating effectively.
+This course teaches and reinforces skills and dispositions aligned with the Portrait of the Crusader, including thinking critically about information presented, solving problems through innovation, and communicating effectively.
 Laboratory investigations and in-class activities promote fostering relationships, collaboration, team work, and respect for other student's ideas.